scala/make-release-notes/hand-written.md

-[Scala 2.13.0-M5](https://github.com/scala/scala/releases/tag/v2.13.0-M5) further refines and polishes the new collections API, among other improvements.
-As of this milestone, 2.13 is now feature-frozen.
+[Scala 2.13.0-RC1](https://github.com/scala/scala/releases/tag/v2.13.0-RC1) further refines and polishes the new collections API, among other improvements.

+If no major problems are found in this release candidate, we will re-release it as 2.13.0.
+In the meantime, we'll be working primarily on documentation and on helping the ecosystem upgrade.

-For all the details, refer to the [release notes](https://github.com/scala/scala/releases/tag/v2.13.0-M5) on GitHub.
+For details, refer to the [release notes](https://github.com/scala/scala/releases/tag/v2.13.0-RC1) on GitHub.